 The distribution of this Base Prospectus and any Final Terms and the offering, sale and delivery of the Notes in certain jurisdictions may be restricted by law.
 Persons into whose possession this Base Prospectus or any Final Terms comes are required by the Issuer, the Guarantor and the Dealers to inform themselves about and to observe any such restrictions.
 For a description of certain restrictions on offers, sales and deliveries of Notes and on the distribution of this Base Prospectus or any Final Terms and other offering material relating to the Notes, see "Subscription and Sale".
-In particular, Notes have not been and will not be registered under the United States Securities Act of 1933 as amended (the "Securities Act") and are subject to US tax law requirements.
-Subject to certain exceptions, Notes may not be offered, sold or delivered within the United States or to US persons.
+In particular, the Notes and the guarantee thereof have not been and will not be registered under the United States Securities Act of 1933 as amended (the "Securities Act") and are subject to US tax law requirements.
+Subject to certain exceptions, Notes may not be offered, sold or delivered within the United States or to, or for the account or benefit of, US persons (as defined in Regulation S).